DAI-Lab/SteganoGAN/README.md

 # Deep Steganography
 This repository contains the research code for the neural steganography project.
-The client code (compression, error correction, etc.) has been removed and will appear in a separate repo.

 ## Usage
 To use this repository to encode and decode images, install the requirements and run